Landscape Plans for Land Development

 - 1m from property lines, utilities, driveways, sidewalks, and other hardscape elements.

-- 3m high max within transmission line buffer zones
+- 3m max ht within transmission line buffer zones

 - All trees must be planted within reasonable distance to respect the mature canopy sizes of adjacent trees, including neighbouring site trees, and the impact their own mature canopy size on adjacent site features.

-- Unless otherwise specified, boulevard trees are planted by the City and are not a part of the landscape contract.
-They should be omitted from the plans, or greyed out so that it’s clear they are not part of the landscape contract.
-Boulevard trees in the City Centre are an exception, and are normally shown on the plan and become part of the landscape contract.
+- Unless otherwise specified, boulevard trees are planted by the City and are not a part of the onsite landscape contract.
+They should be omitted from the plans or greyed out so that it’s clear they are not part of the onsite landscape contract.
+Boulevard trees in the City Centre are an exception and are normally shown on the plan and become part of the landscape contract.

 - In multi-family residential developments, outdoor amenity areas should not overlap with retained tree protection zones (TPZs).